 While the maximum amount is $50,000, the typical loan is for $13,000.
 The requirements to obtain a microloan are more lenient as far as your credit score goes, plus, many big banks are generally hesitant to approve loans for under $50,000.

 Instead of heading to your rich uncle, look into the relatively new phenomenon of “crowd funding”.
 This type of loan is where you get small chunks of funding from everyone in a group such as Kickstarter.

 This route has a lot lower risk for those involved.
 The other upside is you will have a lot of people with interest in your prospective food truck and they may be more likely to give you referrals and opportunities down the road.

-Don’t invest all your time in trying to raise money.
+First, don’t invest all your time in trying to raise money.
 There have been so many good business concepts that go sour because the person has committed everything to raising money and puts the concept on hold.

-Don’t get hung up on the interest rate.
+Lastly, don’t get hung up on the interest rate.
 If someone is offering you $50,000 at 12 percent and someone else is offering you $30,000 at 8 percent, the loan with the higher interest rate may be the way to go if that is the capital you need.

 While there are many options for financing a food truck, the key is finding the one that best matches your personal situation.
 How did you finance your food truck?
 Share your suggestions in the comment section below or on social media.